NoleStites/Sudoku-Wave-Collapse-Function/README.md

 Despite organizing my program using MVC, I still ran into issues with cluttered code.
 The View, specifically, can be quite complicated with all of the frames and buttons that might need to be implemented; code start to get long after a short while.
 After I noticed this, I decided to cut my View initializer into more organized piece through the use of additional methods in the View class.
 Originally, my View's initializer was doing a few rather large things, so I took these tasks and put them in their own methods.
 Not only did this enforce bettwe isolation but it also made my code significantly more readable.

 ### Singleton
-I implemented a logger responsible for recording data about the number of generation attempts spent on making a board.
+I implemented a logger responsible for recording data about entropy counts within a board.
 As I have learned with loggers in general, it is a good idea to make your logger object a Singleton as to avoid two loggers writing to a single file at the same time.
 I especially wanted to make my logger with a Singleton design because it was important to me that my data not be corrupted.

 ### Facade
 Facades are quite useful in that they take something complicated and abstract it away, providing you with a user-friendly interface to interact with the complexity of what lies beneath.
 My code is large, complicated, and perhaps a bit confusing to look at.
 Someone looking at it might think "where do I even start?"
 Well this is no more!
 By using a friendly GUI interface, the user can simply interact with any one of five buttons I have on display.
 Each button does a ton of stuff behind the scenes, but that is all abstracted away into a few buttons.
 My GUI is a facade between the user and my complex code.

 ### Flyweight
 This is perhaps the most exciting design pattern I used.
 Perhaps let's start with a preface: each Sudoku board has 81 squares; this might be considered a lot, or maybe not, but my program was crafted in such a manner as to allow for expansion of the board.
 I tested on a board size of 16,900 squares and having that many squares is definitely possible.
 Beyond the number of squares, consider that each square would have to contain an entire Python object, each object having an image stored in it; that's a lot of images!
 I have images for the numbers 1-9 so that they can be displayed on the board, but what I have done is implement the Flyweight pattern such that I have a list with nine objects representing the nine images I have.
 Now each square, rather than having their own object and image, share a single object in my Flyweight list.
 This way there would only be 9 objects in the board, not 16,900.

+### Snapshot
+Now this one may be considered a stretch, but I was certainly inspired by the snapshot design pattern.
+I came back to my project over several weeks, making improvements where I found it necessary; one such improvement was to my original backtracking algorithm.
+I realized that I didn't fully understand what my own backtracking algorithm was doing, so I thought it right to throw that algorithm away and reimplement it in the form of a snapshot.
+I created a snapshot package and object that stores the most recent change on the board.
+I create a snapshot after every Tile is collapsed and store it in a stack; this way I can backtrack by popping a snapshot off of the stack and viewing it's contents to determine how to reverse the board to it's previous state.
+The reason why I think it may be considered a stretch to call this a snapshot design is because I never implemented any methods for the actual snapshot object.
+I could have, of course, but I found something that worked for me.

 ## Unittests
 So, about the unittests: it was hard to find methods to test.
 Every one of the methods in my program is either too attached to the tkinter library to test or involves generating and returning random things, which is practically impossible to test.
 I managed to find a couple things to test, however, so I hope that can be enough.
 I completely understand if it isn't, of course.<br>